top-sim/skaworkflows/README.md

 The HPSO data described in the sdp-par-model is exported from the code into CSV files using the `sdp_par_model.reports` code.
 An example of this is used in the `notebooks/SKA1_Export.ipynb` notebook in the sdp-par-model repository.

+### Using the parametric model data

+#### Calculating edge requirements for the data

+e.g. DeGridding for an entire imaging pipeline for long baseline is 0.1Terrabytes/second

+For an application that takes 1 minute, this is 6 terrabytes of data; not taking data transfer time into account, existing system provisioning shows that for a single node the memory is 31GB.
+The data input into a node's memory is far greater, which requires the application to process data in chunks, write to disk, and then process the data again.